Router Security Test Your DNS Servers Website by

 DNS Servers are extremely important.
 Probably 99% of all communication between two computers on the Internet, starts with a call to a DNS Server to translate a computer name into an IP address.

 Malicious DNS servers can do what any malicious translator can do - lie to you.
 For example, they might send you to a scam copy of a website.
+They can also spy on you, logging the name of every computer/server/website that you communicate with.
+It does not take much logging, to form a profile of you.
 Like food, you should not take DNS servers from a stranger.

-The tests below run in a web browser.
-If one browser is using encrypted DNS while another, on the same computing device, is not, then expect these tests to show different results in each browser.
-Likewise, if you have two web browsers using different DNS providers, expect them to report different results in the tests below.
-For more on encrypted DNS see the Encrypted DNS topic on my Defensive Computing Checklist site.
+The web browser based testers are only valid for one browser.
+If one browser on your computing device is using encrypted DNS while another is not, then expect these tests to show different results in each browser.
+Likewise, if you have two web browsers using different secure/encrypted DNS providers, they too will report different results in the tests below.
+For more on encrypted DNS see the DNS Long Explanation.

 If you are using the Private DNS feature of Android (first introduced in version 9) there is no need for any of the testers below.
 My experience has been that Android will always use the Private DNS servers, even when a VPN is active.
-Thank you, Google.
+Thank you, Google for the simplicity.

 If a test only returns an IP address, an excellent source for learning about that IP address is ipinfo.io.